 Plumbing maintenance issues change with the seasons.
 In the winter, things get particularly interesting, as two elements come together: water and sub-freezing temperatures.
-The cold season means your pipes–as well as any other household systems that consume water–are at risk.
-In addition, family habits change during the winter.
-As people spend more time inside, water consumption rises, putting an extra load on pipes, drains and water heaters.
+The cold season means your pipes – as well as any other household systems that consume water – are at risk.
+In addition, family habits change during the winter – especially in the Chicagoland area.
+As people spend more time inside, water consumption rises, putting an extra load on pipes, drains, and water heaters.
 This winter, protect your property and your family’s comfort by following these plumbing maintenance tips.

-- Just as it helps retard heat loss from your home, insulation can keep your pipes from losing those last few degrees of heat energy.
-Exposed pipes—both cold water and hot water—in areas like a crawl space, basement or attic can be covered with foam pipe insulation sleeves or wrapped with pipe insulation tape.
+- Just as it helps prevent heat loss from your home, insulation can keep your pipes from losing those last few degrees of heat energy.
+Exposed pipes – both cold water and hot water – in areas like a crawl space, basement, or attic can be covered with foam pipe insulation sleeves or wrapped with pipe insulation tape.
 Electrical heat tape can be applied to short spans of pipe in areas that may be particularly prone to freezing.

 - Warm air circulating throughout the home during very cold weather also benefits plumbing below floors and inside walls that may be susceptible to freezing.
 Maintain interior temperatures of at least 55 degrees, and open cabinets under sinks and close to exterior walls to transmit household heat to the pipes.

 - Vents that admit outdoor air to the crawl space should be shut.
 This allows heat in the living space to get into the crawl space and provide some protection against freezing in any pipes routed through that zone.
 Also, keep the exterior garage door closed if any plumbing is installed there.